Welcome back! This post is part two of a three-part series on building and managing a marketing budget.

-- How to plan for scenarios: Pinpoint in advance what your budget would look like in the event of a budget boosts, cuts, or other shuffles.
+- How to plan for scenarios: Pinpoint in advance what your budget would look like in the event of budget boosts, cuts, or other shuffles.

 - How to plan in alignment with corporate strategic priorities: The highest-performing marketing organizations tie every single budget line item to one or more of the overall priorities of the business.
-If you can demonstrate exactly how they way your marketing plan supports the company’s big goals, you’ll be in a far better negotiating position if your budget dollars are threatened.
+If you can demonstrate exactly how the way your marketing plan supports the company’s big goals, you’ll be in a far better negotiating position if your budget dollars are threatened.

 - How to plan for revenue impact: The ultimate in marketing budget planning: demonstrating how your plans will generate revenue for the business.

 For more on each of these topics, check out A Guide to the New Era of Agile Marketing Planning.